-Enzymatic & Endogenous Antioxidants for Dogs
+Enzymatic and Endogenous Antioxidants for Dogs

 Enzymatic antioxidant defenses are only as effective as the cofactors that enable them to run.
 A cofactor is a mineral (or other helper molecule) required for an enzyme’s structure or catalytic activity—without it, the enzyme may be present but functionally limited.